marckassay/PowerBolt/README.md

 * Stores last value of Set-Location and restores that location when PowerShell restarts.
 * You can restart PowerShell from command-line via 'pwsh'.  'pwsha' will restart with administrator privileges
 * Publish modules by retrieving NugetAPIKey and deploying my development directory to a PowerShell module directory
-* When a session starts PowerShell profile will be backed-up to my Google Drive directory and will overwrite Visual Studio code profile.
+* When a session starts PowerShell profile will be backed-up to my Google Drive directory and will overwrite Visual Studio code profile (see Update-PowerShellProfile).
 * A function to output a given module's synopsis for its exported functions.
 * Cumulative PowerShell history of sessions.